 Native vs. Hybrid App Development: A Quick Overview

 One question routinely comes out in today’s modern development landscape and it is related to the types of app development.
-That question is whether to build a web-based app or a REACT native app.
+That question is whether to build a web-based app or a native app.

 What are Native Mobile Apps?